Organic Gardening Tips - For A Healthy, Pest-Free Organic Garden

 I wrote "The Holistic Gardening Handbook" in 2010/2011.
 It was eventually published in 2012 by Acres U.S.A. as "Building Soils Naturally."

-At some point long before that, I had created a mini, condensed version of the original book, thinking it might be a useful thing to have around.
+At some point long before that, I had created a much smaller, condensed version of the original book.

-I'll send it to you right away when you sign up to the right.
+I'll send it to you right away when you sign up above.

 I should mention that if you're not into organic gardening, the 15 lessons and the book probably aren't what you're looking for.

-I don't advocate chemical pesticides or GMOs or monoculture-style gardening.
+I don't advocate the use of chemical pesticides or GMOs or monoculture-style gardening.

-I made these for people who are passionate about learning more about organic gardening/vegetable gardening and getting some new gardening advice.
-If that’s you, I am super excited that you are going to join me on this journey!
+I made these lessons for people who are passionate about learning more about organic home gardening/vegetable gardening and getting some new gardening advice.
+If that’s you, I'm excited you're going to join me on this journey!